 - Cloverleaf antenna can break off;

 This drone from Walkera drone is clearly designed for serious UAV pilots, so it’s not meant for beginners.
 It offers experienced pilots a load of features for under $400, and these include the latest F3 flight technology coupled with a 5.8GHz image transmitter.
 The remote controller will actually remember personalized settings, which is great for situations with more than one pilot.
 This affordable drone also features a night vision camera with a visual range of 120 degrees.

 - Professional high-performance frame;

 1. DJI Phantom P3-Standard Specs & Features

-The DJI Phantom P3-Standard is one of the best drones under 500 dollars when it comes to battery life.
+The DJI Phantom P3-Standard is one of the best affordable drones when it comes to battery life.
 You should get around 25 minutes of flight time even if you’re flying it outside.